ak-boateng/used-phones-market-analysis-ghana/README.md

-# 📱 Used iPhone Market Analysis – Ghana
+# 📱 Used Phone Market Analysis – Ghana

 ## 📌 Project Overview
-This project investigates profit margins in the Ghanaian used iPhone market by scraping online marketplace data, collecting spare parts pricing, and calculating potential profitability for different iPhone models.

-It demonstrates a **full data science workflow**:
-- Data collection via web scraping
-- Data cleaning and preprocessing
-- Exploratory Data Analysis (EDA)
-- Business insight modeling
-- Visualization and dashboard creation

-The insights will be used for a YouTube video titled:
-> **"I Investigated the Used iPhone Black Market in Ghana"**
+This project analyzes the economics of the used phone market in Ghana.
+It involves **scraping data** from local peer-to-peer (P2P) marketplaces, collecting **spare parts pricing**, and comparing these with **market resale prices** to understand profitability and trends.

+The goal is to uncover insights into:
+- How pricing varies across phone brands and models.
+- Which phones hold their value best.
+- The potential profit margins in refurbishing and reselling used phones.

+This project is part of a practical data science study and will also be featured in a YouTube video exploring Ghana’s vibrant second-hand phone ecosystem.

 ---

 ## 🎯 Objectives
-- Identify the most profitable iPhone models to flip in Ghana.
-- Understand the cost structure (purchase + repair) vs resale value.
+- Collect and clean data from online used phone listings.
+- Gather data on spare part prices (screens, batteries, cameras, etc.).
+- Compare listed prices with resale and part replacement costs.
-- Analyze pricing trends based on model, storage size, and condition.
+- Analyze profit margins, depreciation, and market demand patterns.
-- Provide recommendations for small-scale phone resellers.

 ---

 ## 📊 Data Sources
-1. **Used iPhone Listings**
+1. **Used Phone Listings**
-   - Platforms: Tonaton, Jiji Ghana, Facebook Marketplace.
+   - Local platforms such as Tonaton, Jiji Ghana, or Facebook Marketplace.
-   - Fields: Model, Storage, Condition, Listed Price, Seller Location, Date Listed.
+   - Key fields: Brand, Model, Storage, Condition, Listed Price, Seller Location, Date Listed.

 2. **Spare Parts Prices**
-   - Collected from local repair shops and online parts sellers.
+   - Collected from online catalogs or in-person repair shops.
-   - Parts: Screen, Battery, Camera, Motherboard.
+   - Parts: Screen, Battery, Camera, Motherboard, Charging Port.

+3. **Market Resale Prices**
+   - Verified retail shops or known resellers that deal in refurbished phones.

 ---

-## 🔄 Workflow
+## 🔄 Project Workflow
-1. **Data Collection** – Web scraping scripts for used phone listings; manual/online spare parts price gathering.
+1. **Data Collection**
+   - Scrape used phone listings using Python (`requests`, `BeautifulSoup`, or `Selenium`).
+   - Gather spare parts data manually or via scraping.
+   - Store data in CSV or JSON format.

-2. **Data Cleaning** – Remove duplicates, standardize model names, format prices, handle missing values.
+2. **Data Cleaning**
+   - Remove duplicates, handle missing values, and standardize brand/model names.
+   - Normalize prices and filter unrealistic listings.

-3. **Data Analysis** – Profit margin calculation, model rankings, condition impact analysis.
+3. **Data Analysis**
+   - Explore pricing distribution by brand, model, and condition.
+   - Compare average spare part cost with resale value.
+   - Calculate estimated profit margins for refurbished phones.

-4. **Visualization** – Graphs, charts, and interactive dashboards (Streamlit/Plotly).
+4. **Visualization**
-5. **Insights & Recommendations** – Top profitable models, risks, and market trends.
+   - Create charts for:
+     - Price trends by brand/model.
+     - Cost vs resale value.
+     - Top phones by potential ROI.
+   - Optionally build a dashboard using **Streamlit** or **Plotly Dash**.

 ---

-## 📈 Key Metrics
+## 📈 Example Research Questions
-- **Profit Margin**:
-  \[
-  \text{Profit Margin} = \frac{(Resale\ Price - Purchase\ Price - Repair\ Cost)}{Purchase\ Price} \times 100
-  \]
-- ROI per iPhone model.
-- Price distribution by model, condition, and storage capacity.
+1. Which phone brands and models retain their value the longest?
+2. What is the average profit margin for flipping used phones in Ghana?
+3. Are some phone models more cost-effective to repair than others?
+4. How do spare parts costs vary across brands?
+5. What condition (new, used, faulty) yields the highest resale return?
+6. Is there a correlation between location and phone prices?
+7. Which models are best suited for resale businesses?

 ---

 ## 🛠 Tools & Libraries
-- **Python**: `requests`, `BeautifulSoup`, `Selenium` (scraping)
+- **Python**: `requests`, `BeautifulSoup`, `Selenium` – for scraping
-- **Pandas**, **NumPy** (data cleaning & analysis)
+- **Pandas**, **NumPy** – for data cleaning and analysis
-- **Matplotlib**, **Seaborn**, **Plotly** (visualization)
+- **Matplotlib**, **Seaborn**, **Plotly** – for data visualization
+- **Jupyter Notebook / Google Colab** – for exploration and documentation
-- **Streamlit/Plotly Dash** (dashboard)
+- **Streamlit / Plotly Dash** – for dashboard (optional)
-- **Jupyter Notebook** (exploration)

----

-## 📂 Project Structure